azizultex/Dark-Mode/readme.txt

 Refer to the [GitHub commit logs](https://github.com/emrikol/Dark-Mode/commits) for more information regarding the latest changes.

 = Version History =

+= 3.3.1 =
+* New: Add RankMath plugin support

+= 3.3.0 =
+* New: Add Gutenberg Editor Color Scheme
+* New: Add Appsero Integration

 = 3.2.1 =